 We vainly celebrate our culture of western education.
 Yet Nurgaiv — Aisholpan's father who helped empower her to become a Diana — is a nomadic herder whose people have survived for thousands of years without western education.
 He understands why we should empower Dianas.
 Is he correct?
 At last year's Golden Eagle Festival more Dianas competed alongside Aisholpan.
 She is now, herself, a Diana empowering Dianas.

-The Akha are featured in our documentary, Peoples of the World: Southeast Asia.
+The Akha are featured in our documentary, Indigenous Peoples of Southeast Asia.